joeleisner/purejs-mousetip/readme.md

         cssBorderRadius: '15px', // Default: '4px'
         cssBackground: 'white', // Default: 'rgba(0,0,0,0.75)'
         cssColor: 'black', // Default: '#fff'
-        position: 'top left' // Default: 'bottom right' });
+        position: 'top left', // Default: 'bottom right'
+        selector: 'awesomeName' // Default: 'mousetip'
+    });
     mouseTip.run();
 </script>
 ```
-This will globally affect all MouseTips.
+This will globally affect all MouseTips of that instance.
 Keep in mind that inline/attribute adjustments will supersede global adjustments.

 ## How to Build
 If you're like me, and want to tweak the source files of the script yourself, you can easily get going by doing the following: